La Fromagerie Marylebone, London

 The cheese is all sourced from artisan producers and stands proudly on display in the temperature controlled cheese room.
 British cheeses sit alongside those from France, Switzerland, Holland, Spain, Italy and the United States.

-- Stinking Bishop is a soft melting cheese that has been washed in a perry from a variety of pear called Stinking Bishop (hence the name)
+- Stinking Bishop is a soft melting cheese from Herefordshire that’s been washed in a perry from a variety of pear called Stinking Bishop (hence the name)

 - Flower Marie is an East Sussex cheese with grassy, earthy overtones which goes well with red wine